Kate Middleton Hair Color: How to Get Honey Bronde Look

 The tools are just as important as the products for achieving her look:

-• The Tangle Angel: Created by Richard Ward, this anti-bacterial, heat-resistant detangling brush is used to prep her hair while wet to prevent breakage.
+• The Tangle Angel: Richard Ward created this anti-bacterial, heat-resistant detangling brush.
+It is used to prep her hair while wet.
+This prevents breakage.

-• Mason Pearson Boar Bristle Brush: A classic British staple used for dry styling to distribute natural oils and create a mirror-like shine.
+• Mason Pearson Boar Bristle Brush: This is a classic British staple.
+It is used for dry styling.
+It helps distribute natural oils and creates a mirror-like shine.

-• Dyson Supersonic Hair Dryer: Ward frequently uses this for its heat-control technology, which prevents the “dullness” caused by extreme heat damage.
+• Dyson Supersonic Hair Dryer: Ward often uses this for its heat-control technology.
+This feature prevents the “dullness” caused by extreme heat damage.

 Pro-Tip: The “Double Cleanse”